Top Results

 Chair

-As a fiscal leader throughout the Triangle region, Ms. Jeanne Erwin brings deep municipal experience to her role as Chair.
-She holds the designation of Certified Public Accountant (CPA) and Certified Government Financial Manager (CGFM).
-Erwin served with the subscriber group that organized and chartered Civic FCU.
+As a fiscal leader throughout the Triangle region, Jeanne Erwin brings deep municipal experience to her role as Board Chair, and a strong commitment to North Carolina communities.

 Jeanne Erwin